 Operating efficiently when there is a large imbalance between AP and non-AP device transmit power and receive sensitivity.

-Additionally there is a “Long-range, Low-power” initiative in 802.11 (currently in its very early days):
+Additionally there is a “Long-range, Low-power” initiative in IEEE 802.11 (currently in its very early days):

-Will look to extend the range and reduce power consumption, both of which are important for IoT devices
+Will look to extend the range and reduce power consumption, both of which are important for IoT devices.

-It is too early to know what technical approaches will be used, but it is likely to be an optional feature added to 802.11ax, which will be the next “must have” release (i.e. after 802.11ac).
+It is too early to know what technical approaches will be used, but it is likely to be an optional feature added to 802.11ax, which will be the next “must have” release (i.e. after IEEE 802.11ac).

-Will likely build on the OFDMA features of 802.11ax to provide long range and low power using narrow channels and other PHY techniques.
+Will likely build on the OFDMA features of IEEE 802.11ax to provide long range and low power using narrow channels and other PHY techniques.

-802.15.4 was developed specifically for IoT.
+IEEE 802.15.4 was developed specifically for IoT.
 It provides:

-A very low energy per payload bit ratio (ie very battery or harvested energy friendly)
+a very low energy per payload bit ratio (i.e. very battery or harvested energy friendly);

-Data rates appropriate for IoT rather than streaming HD video
+data rates appropriate for IoT rather than streaming HD video;

-Very low cost to implement as a consequence
+very low cost to implement as a consequence;

-Support for easy mesh networking
+support for easy mesh networking;

-Support for location based services
+support for location based services;

-Widely adopted by multiple IoT centric Industry Groups such as Thread, Wi-SUN, and ZigBee
+widely adopted by multiple IoT centric Industry Groups such as Thread, Wi-SUN, and ZigBee.

-802.15.7 is a standard for Optical Wireless Communications.
+IEEEE 802.15.7 is a standard for Optical Wireless Communications.
 It provides a simple secure non RF method for Things to communicate, particularly mobile devices.

-802.15.10 Layer 2 Routing.
-It provides an integrated layer 2 method to mesh network in 15.4, essential for large scale self organizing IoT networks.
+IEEE 802.15.10 Layer 2 Routing.
+It provides an integrated layer 2 method to mesh network in IEEE 802.15.4, essential for large scale self-organizing IoT networks.

-Plus many more targeted IoT optimization projects
+Plus many more targeted IoT optimization projects.

-802.16 is crafting a proposal to apply the 4G WirelessMAN-OFDMA standard to narrowband applications relevant to smart grid and other utility IoT applications.
+IEEE 802.16 is crafting a proposal to apply the 4G WirelessMAN-OFDMA standard to narrowband applications relevant to smart grid and other utility IoT applications.

 IEEE 802 and IETF are collaborating on Internet Privacy.
 With new technologies showing up (e.g. IoT, wearables, etc.), users will become more prone to privacy attacks.
 Privacy concerns are therefore more and more relevant when defining new technologies and regulations to protect users of these new technologies.
 Goal of this collaboration is to make the Internet more secure and protect users against criminal, commercial or national entities performing illegal or privacy-unfriendly practices.